appserver-io/appserver/_tuts/running-joomla-on-appserver-io.md

 </virtualHost>
 ```

-After adding the Vhost, restart the appserver and start with the Installation as described at
+After adding the vhost, restart the appserver and start with the Installation as described at
 the beginning of this tutorial

 ```bash